-addressed in the ALIC.
+example, gaps in the State's laws or in their implementation could entail that legitimate tenure rights are not respected, or the environment inadequately protected, and at least some of these lacunae could be addressed in the ALIC.
 The Guide outlines some areas of domestic law which are generally applicable to these contracts, including, amongst others, provisions of general contract and law of obligations, administrative law, human rights law, environmental law, property law, land law, investment law, labour law, and fiscal law.

 Intro.
-33. Chapter 2 of the Guide begins by examining who are the potential "contracting parties" and "other stakeholders" involved (from government agencies to local communities and Indigenous Peoples), and then describes some of the contractual arrangements (e.g. investor-grantor contracts, multi-party contracts, community development agreement) these actors may decide to adopt.
+33. Chapter 2 of the Guide begins by examining who are the potential "contracting parties" and "other stakeholders" involved (from government agencies to local communities and Indigenous Peoples), and then describes some of the contractual arrangements (e.g. investor-grantor contracts, multi-party contracts, community development agreements) these actors may decide to adopt.
 The Guide recognises that ALICs typically involve a bilateral relationship between: (a) an investor looking to acquire tenure and related rights for the purposes of carrying out an agricultural investment; and (b) a grantor of those rights, who is generally the legal tenure right holder and seeks to transfer those rights to the investor in exchange for payment and other forms of consideration.
 However, depending on its size and location, an agricultural investment can affect many other people, both directly and indirectly.
 Accordingly, at the outset of the contracting process, it is important to identify the actors involved, whether as potential "contracting parties" or "other stakeholders" who will need to be consulted and engaged with.